ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 suitable Local Endpoint), as well as all properties necessary for candidate selection.

-The Initiate() Action consumes the Preconnection.
-Once Initiate() has been called, no further properties may be added to the Preconnection, and no subsequent establishment call may be made on the Preconnection.
+The Initiate() Action returns a Connection object.
+Once Initiate() has been called, any changes to the Preconnection MUST NOT have any effect on the Connection.
+However, the Preconnection can be reused, e.g., to Initiate another Connection.

 Once Initiate is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified remote